rahulry26/secure-microservice/README.md

 ---

-## 6. CI/CD Pipeline Security (If Required)
+## 6. CI/CD Pipeline Security
 > Not implemented in current local-only workflow but structure provided:
 - GitHub Actions YAML file placeholder (`.github/workflows/ci-cd-pipeline.yaml`)
-- Include Semgrep and Trivy as security gates (optional)
+- Include Semgrep and Trivy as security gates imlemented using **GitHub Actions**
+- Tools integrated:
+  - **Semgrep** for static code analysis
+  - **Trivy** for container vulnerability scanning
+- Build fails on `CRITICAL` or `HIGH` issues
+- Docker image is only pushed if security gates pass
 ---

-## 7. Infrastructure as Code & Runtime Security (Optional)
-- ❌ Terraform or Checkov not used since infra not provisioned
-- ❌ Runtime security tools like Falco not installed (bonus section optional)

----

-## 8. How to Run Locally
+## 7. How to Run Locally
 ```bash
 # Run via Docker Compose
 cd secure-microservice/